ungive/loon/api/specification.md

 (point 3 under client abuse protection).
 Only requests with a path that contain a valid hash should be accepted.

+#### Status codes

+The following status codes must be returned by the server under the given circumstances and possibly some actions need to be taken in regard to the communication with the websocket client.

+Code `200` (OK), if the connected websocket client successfully sent a full response.
+The body of the HTTP response contains the content that the client sent.

+Code `400` (Bad Request), if the request is malformed.

+Code `404` (Not Found) in the following cases:
+- no client with the given client ID is connected to the server, or
+- the MAC hash could not be authenticated for the given client, or
+- the client returned an empty response.

+The first two errors are combined under the `404` status code, in order to hide to the outside when client ID is correct, but the MAC is not.
+Attackers should not be able to tell the difference, whether the client ID is incorrect or the MAC.
+Only when the client ID is valid, a client is connected with that ID and the MAC could be authenticated against the client's secret, only then the request should proceed past a `404` status code.

+Code `406` (Not Acceptable) in the following cases:
+- none of the content types that are accepted in the HTTP request header overlap with the content types that the server accepts from the client, or
+- the client returned a response with a content type which is not accepted in the HTTP request header.
+  The server should then close the request with the websocket client.

+Code `504` (Gateway Timeout), in the following cases:
+- the connected websocket client did not send a response in time, or
+- the connected websocket client has closed the response, or
+- the connected websocket client has disconnected.

+Further status codes may be enforced by the HTTP server implementation.

+The HTTP server may send a text message explaining what happened.

+Whenever an error occurs while handling an HTTP request the request with the websocket client should be closed by sending a `RequestClosed` message.

 ### Caching

 HTTP responses from clients may be cached